throughputer/estimator_tutorials/README.md

 ```

 ##### Step 4
-go the line number 90
+go to line number 90
 ```sh
  To utilize your access to a ThroughPuter Estimator microservice, provide your API key here, HOWEVER...
  IMPORTANT!!!
 It is your responsibility to keep your API key secret.
 This code is visible in a user's web browser,